PhillHenry/accelerate_devops/hugo/content/blog/project_tickbox.md

 4. __Emotional safety__

-Steve Jobs famously [said](https://www.goodreads.com/quotes/8586131-it-doesn-t-make-sense-to-hire-smart-people-and-then):  "It doesn't make sense to hire smart people and then tell them what to do.
+Steve Jobs once [said](https://www.goodreads.com/quotes/8586131-it-doesn-t-make-sense-to-hire-smart-people-and-then):  "It doesn't make sense to hire smart people and then tell them what to do.
 We hire smart people so they can tell us what to do."

-Jobs was famously abusive but that doesn't mean he was wrong here.
 Upper management need to listen to the troops.
 It takes more than one-off away days to facilitate this.
 Instead there must be regular stakeholder involvement, preferably daily.
-A lot of __Agile practices__ advocate this so if you're not employing at least some of these principals, you should.
+A lot of __Agile practices__ advocate this so if you're not employing at least some of these principals (retrospective, sprint planning etc), you really should.

 5. __Say 'no' to silos__

-'Scrum manager' is a role not a job.
+'Scrum master' is a role not a job.

 'DevOps' is a discipline not a team.